kensiprell/ktorio.github.io/quickstart/guides/ssl.md

 </tr>
 </table>

-### Converting the private key and certificate for Ktor
+### Converting the Private Key and Certificate for Ktor

 Now you have to convert the private key and certificates written by `certbot` to a format that Ktor understands.